 Key Difference Between Waterfall and Agile

-- Waterfall is a Liner Sequential Life Cycle Model whereas Agile is a continuous iteration of development and testing in the software development process.
+- Waterfall is a Linear Sequential Life Cycle Model, whereas Agile is a continuous iteration of development and testing in the software development process.

-- Agile allows changes in project development requirement whereas Waterfall has no scope of changing the requirements once the project development starts.
+- Agile allows changes in project development requirements, whereas Waterfall has no scope of changing the requirements once the project development starts.

 What is Waterfall methodology?

 Waterfall Model methodology which is also known as Linear Sequential Life Cycle Model.
 Waterfall Model followed in the sequential order, and so project development team only moves to next phase of development or testing if the previous step completed successfully.

 What is the Agile methodology?